-When this is not achieved, then we will definitely start to feel weak.
+When this is not achieved, then we wily start to feel weak.
 So when you eat well but still feel less energy, maybe it’s time to get your blood glucose levels checked.

 4. Slow wound healing.

-With diabetes especially when the blood sugar levels remain uncontrolled, you may develop neuropathy, then you stop to feel pain, especially in your legs.
+With diabetes especially when the blood sugar levels remain uncontrolled, you may develop neuropathy and, then you stop to feel pain, especially in your legs.
 Even when you get hit or step on something you may not feel it.

 Look at your legs, do you see any wounds, how long have you had those wounds?
 Why are they not healing?
 You ask

 With uncontrolled diabetes, you find that blood flow is affected and of course, a slow wound healing is expected, hyperglycemia provides a very sugary environment for bacteria and they thrive and multiply hence making wound healing a hard process.

 The good news is that the moment the blood sugar levels get back to a normal range, wounds start to heal quite fast.